benjamin-hodgson/Pidgin/README.md

 Pidgin
 ======

-A lightweight, fast, and flexible parsing library for C#, developed at Stack Overflow.
+A lightweight, fast, and flexible parsing library for C#.

 Installing
 ----------